RameshArvind/Pytorch-Matching-Networks/README.md

 Our goal as part of this notebook is to solve the one-shot learning problem for the omniglot dataset.
 We aim to learn a model that given a set of images, its associated labels and a target image, we should be able to correctly assign the label of the target image from the provided labels.

-Please look into the Jupyter Notebook to understand the Matching networks implementation for one-shot omniglot Classification You may run this notebook on google colab by following this URL - https://colab.research.google.com/github/RameshArvind/Pytorch-Matching-Networks/blob/master/Torch_Matching_Net_Omniglot.ipynb
+Please look into the Jupyter Notebook to understand the Matching networks implementation for one-shot omniglot Classification You may run this notebook on [Google Colab by following this URL](https://colab.research.google.com/github/RameshArvind/Pytorch-Matching-Networks/blob/master/Torch_Matching_Net_Omniglot.ipynb)